souk4711/hakoniwa/README.md

 It can help you with:

 - Compile source code in a restricted sandbox, e.g. [makepkg][docs/makepkg]
-- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox][docs/xdg]
+- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox][docs/firefox]

+It also provides a way like Firejail to wrap your command, read [this][docs/xdg] to learn more.

 > [!NOTE]
 > Hakoniwa runs as an unprivileged user and requires the **Linux namespaces** feature.